razayu/Course03/README.md

 Getting and Cleaning Data Course Project

-This repository holds the following files:
+This repository holds 4 files, as follows:
 1. README.md - THIS file which provides explanation on how all files are connected.
 2. run_analysis.R - R script that reads data files, cleans the data and finally produced a clean data file (merged_data_mean.txt).